Reviews You Can Rely On

 Assembly

 Lectric doesn't sell their bikes through bike shops, so the assembly component is fairly important.
 Many of Lectric's bikes arrive assembled (or mostly assembled), but the XPeak requires a bit of wrench turning before it's ready to ride.
 The massive box ships with a picture of a flat-screen TV on the outside, which may earn it favorable treatment in the shipping process, but we can't be sure.
 The XPeak arrives with clear instructions and all of the necessary tools; there are many steps involved, but none of them are incredibly difficult.
-If you're not mechanically inclined, we recommend using your local bicycle shop, the bicycle has many interfaces and moving parts which will benefit from a skilled technician.
+If you're not mechanically inclined, we recommend using your local bicycle shop.
+The bicycle has many interfaces and moving parts, and you will benefit from a skilled technician.

 Printing a television on the bike box is thought to make those handling treat it with additional care.
 By opening the side of the box, you can avoid having to lift the bike.